Peer Prediction with More Signals than Reports: Other Binary-Report Mechanisms

-For sufficiency, assume $G(\tau) = F(\tau)$.
-By the above, $\tau$ satisfies the first order condition for equilibrium.
-If $h(x,\tau)$ is non-negative and strictly single-peaked as a function of $x$ then $U_i$ is also strictly single-peaked as a function of $x$ (i.e. it is strictly increasing and then strictly decreasing), so the unique point satisfying the FOC is the global maximum. \end{proof}

-Theorem~\ref{thm:dmi-equil} shows that DMI has the same necessary condition for equilibrium as DG.
-So, modulo the slightly different sufficient condition for equilibrium, its equilibria can be found at the same thresholds: those where $G(\tau) = F(\tau)$.
-In particular our result about the dynamics (Theorem~\ref{thm:dg-dynamics}) immediately applies with the appropriate sufficient condition, and the Gaussian case has the same equilibra with the same stability.
+In \S~\ref{app:dmi}, under some constraints on the form of strategies over each of the 4 task signals, we show that DMI has the same necessary condition for equilibrium as DG.
+So, modulo a slightly different sufficient condition, its equilibria can be found at the same thresholds: those where $G(\tau) = F(\tau)$.
+In particular, our result about the dynamics (Theorem~\ref{thm:dg-dynamics}) immediately applies with the appropriate sufficient condition, and the Gaussian case has the same equilibra with the same stability.

-\paragraph{Beyond consistent threshold strategies.} The above analysis is restricted to our weaker notion of equilibrium in the space of consistent threshold strategies.
-It is unclear whether these remain equilibria if agents can use any consistent strategy, or if agents can use any four threshold strategies.
-Even more broadly, one could consider \emph{joint-task} strategies $\sigma:\reals^4\to\{H,L\}^4$, which map all four signals simultaneously to all four reports.
-While not shown in \citet{kong2020dominantly,kong2024dominantly}, in the binary report setting the DMI mechanism turns out to satisfy the even stronger property that truthfulness is an equilibrium among all joint-task strategies.
-We prove this claim in Theorem~\ref{thm:dmi-joint-strategy} in \S~\ref{sec:omitted-proofs-dmi}.
-We then show that truthfulness is \emph{not} an equilibrium for real-valued reports: in many cases the best response flips one or two of the truthful reports to increase the chance of a nonzero payoff in $M_\DMI$.